 Do I Need a Lawyer?

 Yes!
 Having a lawyer by your side is one of the best ways to ensure your case is handled appropriately.
 Your lawyer can help you collect evidence and present your case in court.
-If you are faced with bankruptcy, contact a chapter 13 bankruptcy lawyer like The Law Office of Michael A. Ziegler, P.L., to see what you need to do to get the process started.
+If you are faced with bankruptcy, contact a chapter 13 bankruptcy lawyer, to see what you need to do to get the process started.